fenix92/inPrice/README.md

     listeSeparators.push(['.',46]);
     listeSeparators.push([' ',32]);

 Theses lines allows the comma, the dot and the space as separators (have to be **single** character).
 However, whatever the user entrer, only the first one will be displayed.
 The numerical value is the keyCode associated.
-If you want to add any separator, this link will heal you to find the keyCode ;) http://www.asquare.net/javascript/tests/KeyCode.html
+If you want to add any separator, this link will help you to find the keyCode ;) http://www.asquare.net/javascript/tests/KeyCode.html

 3 - The plugin is dealing with the text of the input.
 You can't write letters.
-Only numbers, thes separator(s) and the minus sign.
+Only numbers, the separator(s) and the minus sign.

 ### Ideas of upgrade :